You are currently in

 of the career growth cycle.

-Your playbook is designed to help you feel confident making a big career decision.
+Your playbook is designed to help you feel confident as you seek out new opportunities.

 The Career Growth cycle has four seasons: